Fast, Free Auto Insurance Quotes

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
-This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
+Uninsured motorist insurance pays for your medical bills if a driver without insurance crashes into you.
 California does not require UM/UIM coverage.

-Some states have “No-Fault” laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-California is not a “No-Fault” state.
+Some states have no-fault insurance laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+California is not a no-fault insurance state.

 Personal Injury Protection (PIP)

-Some states have Personal Injury Protection or “PIP” regulations requiring drivers to carry PIP insurance.
+Some states have Personal Injury Protection (PIP) regulations requiring drivers to carry PIP insurance.
 This is an extension of auto insurance that covers medical expenses, lost wages and/or other damages.
 California does not require drivers to purchase PIP insurance.

 SR-22 Requirements for California